Board of Directors

 Amanda Payne, Director

 As an active volunteer Amanda joined the Workforce Development Board in 2023.
-In addition, she serves as the Chair, Professional Development on the Human Resources Professionals Association Board, Peterborough Chapter.
-Previously Amanda participated on the Trent Lakes Municipality Economic Development Committee and was the Co-Executive Director with the Canadian Association for Prior Learning Assessment.
+In addition, she previously served as the Chair, Professional Development on the Human Resources Professionals Association Board, Peterborough Chapter and participated on the Trent Lakes Municipality Economic Development Committee.

 Amanda holds a Diploma from Fleming College in Human Resources Management and is presently completing her Ba.
 Professional Arts – Human Services from Athabasca University.